jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/5_Physical_Collet.typ

 #hor_Line("Assessment: Overview")
 The preceding analysis presented numerous evaluative aspects for each load introduction method.
 To facilitate systematic comparison of these methods, @tab_32 provides a concise evaluation matrix comparing the four essential #gls("lie") across all defined criteria.
 This tabular representation aims to distill the detailed qualitative analysis into a structured comparative framework.
 It is important to acknowledge the inherent limitations of this evaluation approach.
 The transformation of complex, multidimensional information into a three-level assessment scale necessarily involves some degree of simplification.
 This reduction in dimensionality introduces potential subjectivity and may not capture nuanced distinctions between methods.
-Such limitations are inherent to any categorical assessment of complex technical characteristics.
+Such limitations are inherent to any categorical assessment of complex engineering aspects.

 #figure(
   table(